1dv022/syllabus/gettingstarted.md

 * http get/post
 * address structure on the web (URL)

-### Javascript skills
+### Javascript
 To be able to complete the course you need basic programming skills, preferably in javascript (corresponding to [1dv021](https://github.com/1dv021)).
-If you have programmed in another language than javascript please, take an hour to go through chapter 1-10 in |http://eloquentjavascript.net/](http://eloquentjavascript.net/).
+If you have programmed in another object oriented language than javascript please, take an hour to go through chapter 1-10 in [http://eloquentjavascript.net/](http://eloquentjavascript.net/) to get you up to speed.

 What you should be familial with in javascript:
 * Values, types and operators